teocomi/Reveche/README.md

 [![logo](http://teocomi.com/assets/2014/11/logo.png)](http://teocomi.com/assets/2014/11/logo.png)

-**Revit Version Checker** is a simple standalone Windows app to check the version of your Autodesk Revit files (.rvt and .rfa).
+**REvit VErsion CHEcker** is a simple standalone Windows app to check the version of your Autodesk Revit files (.rvt and .rfa).

 Simply **Drag&Drop** a bunch of files or folders on the main Window and choose if to Append, Prepend or Clean the file name of the YEAR version.